cassiocappellari/cassiocappellari/README.md

 ### I’m a junior software engineer passionate about technology, startups and innovation.

-- 💻 JavaScript, TypeScript, Node.js, MongoDB, PostgreSQL and **more**
+- 💻 JavaScript, TypeScript, Node.js, MongoDB, PostgreSQL and **more**.
-- 🚀 Solid professional background in business, marketing and product development